become an expert birder on the slopes.

 Feeder Access & Etiquette:

-• Looking for an alternative spot?
-Some homes along Summer Road have personal feeders that are occasionally filled, and uphill travel is permitted in this area, making it a great birdwatching destination for backcountry skiers or those on foot or snowshoes.
+- Looking for an alternative spot?
+Some homes along Summer Road have personal feeders that are occasionally filled, and uphill travel is permitted in this area, making it an excellent birdwatching destination for backcountry skiers or those on foot or snowshoes.

-• Not a skier?
-Feeders become more accessible in the off-season, allowing for easier exploration when skiing isn’t required.
+- Not a skier?
+Feeders become more accessible in the off-season, allowing for more leisurely exploration when skiing isn’t required.

 Wherever you go, enjoy the adventure, respect the wildlife and take in the beauty of Alta’s birds in their natural habitat.